TheresaLui/SelfHelpContent_v2/articles/microsoft.visualstudio/visualstudio-azurefunctionapp.md

 * The task fails with **5xx error** code

-	 If you are seeing a 5xx error, then check the status of your Azure service [here](https://status.azure.com/status)
+	 If you are seeing a 5xx error, [check the status of your Azure service](https://status.azure.com/status).

 * The task fails with the error: **Could not fetch access token for Azure.
 Verify if the Service Principal used is valid and not expired**

 	 Verify validity of the service principal used and that it is present in the app registration.
-For more details, see [Use Role-Based Access Control to manage access to your Azure subscription resources.](https://docs.microsoft.com/azure/role-based-access-control/role-assignments-portal)
+For more details, see [Use Role-Based Access Control to manage access to your Azure subscription resources.](https://docs.microsoft.com/azure/role-based-access-control/role-assignments-portal).

 * I am seeing an **SSL error** in the Azure Function App deploy task